stewones/angular-morris/src/doc/partials/readme.md

 ---
 **Notes:**

-- To contribute with this project, open an issue, fork the project, do your work, issue `gulp build` and make a PR on master.
-To update docs (site) make another PR on gh-pages branche with the content generated in `dist/doc` folder.
+- To contribute with this project, just open a issue, fork the project, make a new branch and do your work.
+Run `gulp build` before make your PR.
+To update docs site, make another PR on `gh-pages` branch with only content generated in `dist/doc` folder.
+Please make sure that all tests are passing by `gulp test`.

 - Check the tasks located on gulp folder for more details.